-Most people think that the only way to get a massage is by paying $75/session to your local massage therapist, but what we recommend is something a lot cheaper and 10x more effective.
+Most people think that the only way to get a massage is by paying $75/session to your local massage therapist, but we recommend something much cheaper and 10x more effective.

-When you do apply SMR to your body you are essentially fixing your current postural issues, healing old adhesions and dysfunctions in the muscle thus helping your body operate in an optimal state.
+When you apply SMR to your body, you are essentially fixing your current postural issues, healing old adhesions and dysfunctions in the muscle, thus helping your body operate in an optimal state.

-When this happens you actually have MORE strength, speed, flexibility and energy than ever before because your body will be free from the constricting effects of its fascial tissue.
+When this happens, you have MORE strength, speed, flexibility, and energy than ever before because your body will be free from the constricting effects of its fascial tissue.

-By implementing the SMR routine you will not only enhance your body’s ability to move, but you’ll also increase its own propriorception, or its awareness of itself.
+By implementing the SMR routine, you will not only enhance your body’s ability to move, but you’ll also increase its proprioception or its awareness of itself.

 Think of Self Myofascial Release as putting a BRAND NEW engine in your body’s chassis.

-Or if you’re like me, think of the effect of doing Self Myofascial Release as like going from driving a Toyota Corolla to tearing down the roads in a brand new Lamborghini.
+Or, if you’re like me, think of the effect of Self Myofascial Release as going from driving a Toyota Corolla to tearing down the roads in a brand new Lamborghini.

-One way I love to do Self Myofascial Release is by using a Lacrosse Ball.
+I love to do Self Myofascial Release by using a Lacrosse Ball.

-…or even worse, you just SKIP out on the warm up entirely.
+Or even worse, you SKIP out on the warm-up entirely.

-A lot of people discredit the warm up as just a waste of time when it’s, in fact, one of your most IMPORTANT aspects of your workout
+A lot of people discredit the warm-up as just a waste of time when it’s, in fact, one of the most IMPORTANT aspects of your workout.

-It’s like taking a car that’s been sitting in the dead of winter for 8 hours and turning on the ignition and immediately taking it drag racing.
+It’s like taking a car sitting in the dead of winter for 8 hours, turning on the ignition, and immediately taking it to drag racing.

-Just one in five active people said that they ‘always’ warm up and cool down when doing exercise.
-Some 24 per cent said they ‘never do.’
-The main reasons given by those who don’t warm up were ‘can’t be bothered’ (28%) and ‘it’s not important’ (27%).
-Three quarters (74%) of people who never warm up have not been shown how to do it.
+Just one in five active people said they ‘always’ warm up and cool down when exercising.
+Some 24 percent said they ‘never do.’
+28% said they don’t warm up because they can’t be bothered, and 27% said it’s unimportant.
+Three-quarters (74%) of people who never warm up have not been shown how to do it.

-The same study said that many people in the UK may be increasing their risk of injury and joint problems like osteoarthritis in later life by not starting their exercises with a proper warm up.
+The same study said that many people in the UK might increase their risk of injury and joint problems like osteoarthritis in later life by not starting their exercises with a proper warm-up.

-A proper warm up prior to any physical activity does a number of beneficial things, such as the prevention of injury, the improvement of performance, raising core temperature, the reduction of muscle stiffness and allowing the heart rate get to a workable rate.
+A proper warm-up before any physical activity does several useful things, such as preventing injury, improving performance, raising the core temperature, reducing muscle stiffness, and allowing the heart rate to get to a workable rate.

-But primarily its main purpose is to wake up your central nervous system to be ready for any type of strenuous activity.
-It’s an ESSENTIAL part of everyone’s workout and it doesn’t have to be boring either.
+But primarily, its main purpose is to wake up your central nervous system to be ready for any strenuous activity.
+It’s an ESSENTIAL part of everyone’s workout, and it doesn’t have to be boring, either.

 What’s a Neuromuscular Activator, aka NMA’s?

-NMA’s are exercises that only require your own bodyweight, and they are used to wake up your entire nervous system.
+NMA’s are exercises that only require your body weight and wake up your entire nervous system.

-Most generic warm up routines involve cardio machines such as the treadmill, stair stepper or stationary bicycle.
-These only address one part of the body, which is usually the lower body.
+Most generic warm-up routines involve cardio machines such as the treadmill, stair stepper, or stationary bicycle.
+These only address one part of the body, usually the lower body.

-Neuromuscular activators are full body exercises that simultaneously warm you up while waking up your nervous system for the workout ahead.
+Neuromuscular activators are full-body exercises that warm you up while waking up your nervous system for the workout ahead.

 Think of them like a shot of espresso for your body.

-The purpose is simple: We want to warm up your body, transport proper fluids to the right areas, while effectively waking up your nervous system.
+The purpose is simple: We want to warm up your body and transport proper fluids to the right areas while effectively waking up your nervous system.

 NMA’s do another job for your body: Lubrication.

 NMA’s release synovial fluids into your body, lubricating your joints, essentially making them pliable for the physical task ahead.
-You’ll notice that the warmer you hit a workout you (and your joints) will be more “ready” for the physical task.
+You’ll notice that the warmer you hit a workout, you (and your joints) will be “ready” for the physical task.

 This is the second principle of the Peak Performance Formula and a key aspect in getting your body to perform at its best.

-BUT the Neuromuscular Activator would not be of any use if you’re still doing the next SHOCKING Workout Sin…
+But the Neuromuscular Activator would not be useful if you’re still doing the next SHOCKING Workout Sin…

 STOP Doing Static Stretches

-A static stretch was a very popular method used to warm up a body and has been *thought* to be useful in prevent injuries.
+A static stretch was a very popular method used to warm up a body and has been *thought* to be useful in preventing injuries.

-Many people have the common misconception that they should start their exercise routines with some stretching on the spot, perhaps in hopes that it will loosen them up for their workout and prevent injuries.
+Many people have the common misconception that they should start their exercise routines with some stretching on the spot, hoping it will loosen them up for their workout and prevent injuries.

 It is like extending a rubber band to its limit.
 When people stretch to the maximum, they are more likely to pull a muscle.

-“One, a study being published this month in The Journal Of Strength and Conditioning Research, concluded that if you stretch before you lift weights, you may find yourself feeling weaker and wobblier than you expect during your workout.
+“One, a study published this month in The Journal Of Strength and Conditioning Research concluded that if you stretch before you lift weights, you may feel weaker and wobblier than you expect during your workout.

-Those findings join those of another new study from Croatia, a bogglingly comprehensive reanalysis of data from earlier experiments that was published in The Scandinavian Journal of Medicine and Science in Sports.
+Those findings join another new study from Croatia, a bogglingly comprehensive reanalysis of data from earlier experiments published in The Scandinavian Journal of Medicine and Science in Sports.